Congress of the Republic of Peru: Elections and term

-Congressmen serve for a five-year term and can be re-elected indefinitely even though this is very rare.
+Congressmen serve for a five-year term and cannot be reelected for a new term, immediately, in the same position.
 Elections for congress happen simultaneously as the election for president.
 Seats in congress are assigned to each region in proportion to the region's population.
 Congressional elections take place in April.

 The D'Hondt method, a party-list proportional representation system, is used to allocate seats in congress.
 Political parties publish their party list for each region ahead of the election.
 Candidates do not need to be members of the political party they run for but may run for such party as a guest.
 Each candidate is assigned a number within the list.
 The citizenry thus votes for the party of their preference directly.
 Additionally, voters may write two specific candidates' number on the ballot as their personal preference.

-The newly elected congress takes office on the 26 July of the year of the election.
+The newly elected congress takes office on 26 July of the year of the election.

 Disciplinary action

 Congressmen may not be tried or arrested without prior authorization from Congress from the time of their election until a month after the end of their term.

-Congressmen must follow the Congress' code of ethics which is part of its self-established Standing Rules of Congress.
+Congressmen must follow the Congress's code of ethics, which is part of its self-imposed Standing Rules of Congress.
 La Comisión de Ética Parlamentaria, or Parliamentary Ethics Committee, is in charge of enforcing the code and punishing violators.
 Discipline consist of (a) private, written admonishments; (b) public admonishments through a Congressional resolution; (c) suspension from three to 120 days from their legislative functions.

 Any congressmen may lose their parliamentary immunity if authorized by Congress.
 The process is started by the Criminal Sector of the Supreme Court who presents the case to the Presidency of Congress.
 The case is then referred to a special committee of 15 congressmen known as Comisión de Levantamiento de Inmunidad Parlamentaria, or Committee on Lifting Parliamentary Immunity, that decides if the petition should be heard by the body as a whole.
 The accused congressmen has the right to a lawyer and to defend himself before the committee and before the Plenary Assembly.
 The final decision is then communicated back to the Supreme Court.